-A graduate student should contact the School of Graduate Studies Office when they would like to file a formal complaint.
+A graduate student should contact the Graduate Studies Office when they would like to file a formal complaint.
 If necessary, the Graduate Studies Office may direct students to a more appropriate office.
 Minor concerns may be resolved quickly, such that no formal record needs to be made.
 Students may also issue an informal complaint without a written record in instances where they simply want advice or direction on dealing with a concern or complaint.
-However, students can choose to submit a formal written complaint to the School of Graduate Studies by completing a "Graduate Student Issues of Complaint/Concern" form.
+However, students can choose to submit a formal written complaint with the School of Graduate Studies by completing a "Graduate Student Issues of Complaint/Concern" form.

-Complaints may be lodged using the online form found in the Graduate Student Resource Center on Moodle.
+Complaints may be lodged using the online form found in the Graduate Student Resource Center.
 The Graduate Studies Office will respond to all complaints within 48 hours.
 Should unsatisfactory resolution be given to any complaint, the issue may be elevated to the Vice President for Academic Affairs or the Vice President for Student Affairs, as appropriate.

-Any student who is not satisfied with the way TFC resolved the complaint should contact the Georgia Nonpublic Postsecondary Education Commission: https://gnpec.georgia.gov/student-resources/complaints-against-institution.
+Any student who is not satisfied with the way TFC resolved the complaint should contact the Georgia Nonpublic Postsecondary Education Commission: https://anpec.georgia.gov/student-complaints.